griffithlab/VAtools/docs/vcf_expression_annotator.rst

 ``GX`` or ``TX`` field, respectively.

-The input VCF needs to be annotated with VEP with gene and transcript information so that the VCF Expression Annotator can match a variant's gene and transcript identifier in the VCF to the one in the expression file.
+The input VCF needs to be annotated with VEP with gene and transcript information so that the VCF Expression Annotator can match a variant's Ensembl gene and transcript identifier in the VCF to the one in the expression file.
+When running in ``gene`` mode, Ensembl IDs - not gene names - are used.
 Depending on the expression software used, the transcript identifiers might contain version numbers.
 To add transcript version numbers to your VEP annotation, use the ``--transcript_version`` when running VEP.
 You can also use the